besco/muzadisk_parse/README.md

-# Get tickets on the http://muzadisk.ru/tickets.html
+# Get tickets from the http://muzadisk.ru/tickets.html